Job profile

 must have skills:

-• The ability to understand complex subjects and explain them clearly to readers.
+• The ability to grasp intricate concepts and convey them simply to readers.

 Work experience